Badgeify Command-Line Interface

 - The CLI sets the

-environment variable while running.
+BADGEIFY_CLI_MODE=1environment variable while running.
 You can detect this flag inside scripts if needed. - Poll

-on an interval to react to badge changes from tools like Hammerspoon. - Parse stdout as JSON to inspect
+badgeify status --id <bundle>on an interval to react to badge changes from tools like Hammerspoon. - Parse stdout as JSON to inspect

-.
-For shell scripting, tools such asjq
+unread.
+For shell scripting, tools such asjqmake it easy:

 Troubleshooting

-Symptom | Likely Cause | Resolution |
+| Symptom | Likely Cause | Resolution |

 NO_PERMISSIONS error | Accessibility access not granted | Open System Settings, add Badgeify to Accessibility, relaunch the app |

-CLI exits without printing JSON | Command failed before reaching the handler | Re-run with Badgeify --help to verify syntax; check stderr for the error payload |
+| CLI exits without printing JSON | Command failed before reaching the handler | Re-run with badgeify --help to verify syntax; check stderr for the error payload |

-Badge count differs from macOS dock | The monitored app may suppress menubar badges or accessibility APIs | Confirm the badge appears in the macOS menu bar.
+| Badge count differs from macOS dock | The monitored app may suppress menubar badges or accessibility APIs | Confirm the badge appears in the macOS menu bar.
 Badgeify reports exactly what macOS exposes |